igorkll/syslbuild/gnuboxmaker_readme.md

 * 32 bit arm and rpi_32 NOT SUPPORTED IN THE MOMENT if the platform you need is not available in gnubox maker, you can use syslbuild (a lower-level tool for creating embedded linux builds) where you can customize the build for any hardware you are interested in and do anything with the system
 alternatively, you can fork gnubox maker and then offer a pull request
+* in the build for some platforms such as "orange pi zero 3" there are many additional dtb files that can be enabled with a file in the boot partition (or specify an alternative dtb in the file "override.txt" in the "resources/devicetree/PLATFORM" directory), so you can achieve work on similar platforms (for example, orange pi zero 2 or 2w)

 ## projects used
 * syslbuild: https://github.com/igorkll/syslbuild